hillaryychan/COMP3311/02_Data-Modelling.md

 1. perform initial data modelling using ER (conceptual-level modelling)
 2. transform conceptual design into relational model (implementation-level modelling)

 A formal mapping exists for ER models to relational models.
-This maps "strucutres" but additional information is needed such as constraints domain for attributes and other constraints.
+This maps "structures" but additional information is needed such as constraints domain for attributes and other constraints.

 A general correspondence between relational and ER data models is: